 Virginia Mandatory Continuing Legal Education - Self-Report.

-Course ID: NII0046
+Course ID: Pending -

-We are approved for 13.0 CLE credits including 1.5 credit hours for ethics.
+Every year we have been approved for 13.0 CLE credits including 1.5 credit hours for ethics.

 CPA - 16 hours, self-report.
 2 hours CPA Ethics (self-report but we submit your names to VSCPA).
-We have been approved by the Virginia Board of Accountancy to provide Virginia-Specific Ethics Course for 2020

-VAUGHAN LONG – Vaughan is in his 6th year teaching for the Virginia Tech Income Tax School.
+VAUGHAN LONG – Vaughan is in his 7th year teaching for the Virginia Tech Income Tax School.
 He is an Enrolled Agent (EA) and the founder of Tax Solutions Alliance, a firm that specializes in IRS Tax Resolution.
 Vaughan is based in Richmond, VA where he was mentored by a former IRS Revenue Officer with 47 years of collection experience in IRS collections, including 28 years with the IRS and 19 years in private practice.
 Vaughan is a member of the Richmond, VA and National Societies of Enrolled Agents as well as the American Society of Tax Problem Solvers.
 He has extensive tax and negotiation experience including 7 years with the Circuit City Stores Corporate Tax and Merchandising and Buying Departments before starting his own tax practice.
 He has previously taught for the Virginia Society of Enrolled Agents (VASEA) since 2013 and the National Association of Tax Professionals (NATP) since 2016.
 After being raised in Richmond, he graduated in 1997 from North Carolina State University with a Civil Engineering degree.
-He has been married 22 years to his wonderful wife and has 2 great children, a son (17) and a daughter (14) as well as a foster daughter (6 years old).
+He has been married 23 years to his wonderful wife and has 2 great children, a son (18) and a daughter (15) as well as a foster daughter (7 years old).

-ROBERT LEMAY – This is Robert’s fourth year as an instructor for the Virginia Tech Income Tax School.
+ROBERT LEMAY – This is Robert’s fifth year as an instructor for the Virginia Tech Income Tax School.
 He is a Summa cum laude graduate of Strayer University and is the principal of LeMay & Company, a CPA firm established in 1997 to address the financial accounting needs of small businesses.
 Robert has over 25 years of experience in the financial management of small companies.
 He has helped countless entrepreneurs realize their dreams of owning their own business, by guiding clients through the process of launching the business, managing growing pains and even assisting in the successful sale of the company.
 Born and raised in New England, Robert brings a no-nonsense approach to the world of accounting.
 He has an uncanny ability to break down the complicated rules of accounting in a way even the least financially savvy person can understand.
 Robert has been an instructor and board member for the Community Business Partnership, a small business development center in Springfield, VA where he leads classes on a variety of topics.
 In addition he leads classes for the Small Business Administration’s SCORE program in Northern Virginia and Metro DC

-ROBERT BURKE - Robert is in his third year teaching for the Virginia Tech Income Tax School.
+ROBERT BURKE - Robert is in his fourth year teaching for the Virginia Tech Income Tax School.
 He has his BSBA from Christopher Newport University and MS in Accounting from Old Dominion University.
 Robert is a licensed CPA in the state of Virginia and works as a Tax Manager at Wall, Einhorn, and Chernitzer, P.C., a public accounting firm based out of Norfolk.
 Previously a licensed stockbroker, Robert joined the firm in 2013 and provides tax advice and planning for a wide range of entity types in various industries including manufacturing, franchise, government contracting, hospitality, and real estate.
 He specializes in tax planning and strategy for high net worth individuals and their closely held businesses.
 Robert leads the M&A consulting team, focusing on the tax issues related to entity structuring, mergers, acquisitions, and other transactional matters.
-Robert grew up in Richmond, VA and now resides with his wife and son in Virginia Beach, VA.
+Robert grew up in Richmond, VA and now resides with his wife and children in Virginia Beach, VA.